AlvinNgo123/GradeOrNoGrade/README.md

 # GradeOrNoGrade Terminal
-"Deal or No Deal" with a student twist.
-This version can only be played in the terminal/console.
+"Deal or No Deal" with a college twist where students are trying to get the highest grade possible.